sheerun/modern-node/README.md

 ## Usage

-Test your project with Jest (watch mode):
+Test your project with Jest (watch mode, unless running on CI server):

 ```
 modern test
 ```

-Format all files in the project with [prettier-standard](https://github.com/sheerun/prettier-standard) (add `--help` for more options)
+Format all files in the project with [prettier-standard](https://github.com/sheerun/prettier-standard) (add `--help` for more options):

 ```
 modern format             # format all files